This utility builds a flat field by scaling and averadging of a set of individual flat-field frames.

-The estimated values of variance σ2 and gain g are printed on the output as the last two columns:
+The gain estimate, values of variance σ2 and gain g are determined when --verbose printings are activated:

-A recommended way to determine of gain is preliminary set some value (g=1 if no the right value is already known) and invoke the estimate.
-Than use the newly determined value to set the gain again and repeat the procedure while estimated gain will remain on value near to one (with a few percent precision).
+A recommended way to determine of gain is initialy set to some value (g=1 if no other approximation is already known) and invoke the estimate.
+Than use the newly determined value to set the gain again and repeat the procedure while estimated gain will remain on value near to one with desired accuracy.

 When gain keyword is available in the header, the values are initially scaled by the gain so results will be determined relative against to the value.